mahmoud/sedimental/entries/product_hunt_is_dead.md

 I wasn't planning this post.
 PH wasn't even much of a launch priority for FinFam.
-But after seeing what I saw, I knew I had to bump this one up the queue.
+But after seeing what I saw, I knew this had to skip the queue.
-I didn't want others repeating my mistake.
+The world had to know.

 After all, [my launch post on LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7373298636744617984/) mentioned our ProductHunt launch.